 If I were to ask you the number one factor that will determine whether you succeed or fail at your PhD, what do you think it will be?

-Or even just having more time to do what you need to do?
+- Or just having more time to do what you need to do?

-Well it’s none of the above.
-They might be important, but there’s something more fundamental that makes everything else possible.
+All of these might play a role, but there’s something more fundamental that makes everything else possible.